What is Ankle Ligament Damage?

-- The patient may not be able to bear their weight and will have difficulty in movement.
+- The patient may face difficulty in movement.

-Ankle Ligament Damage is easily treatable through conservative and surgical treatment options.
-Treatment depends on the severity and type of damage.
-Ligament damage is classified into three grades
+It is easily treatable through conservative and surgical treatment options.
+Ligament damage is classified into three grades.

 Classification of Ligament Injury

 In Grade 1 injury, the ligaments of the ankle have been stretched but not torn.
-The patient will experience some pain and swelling, which is easily treatable.
+The patient will experience some pain and swelling that is easily treatable.

 A Grade 2 injury is characterized by ligament and tendon damage in the ankle.
 The ligaments of the ankle will be partially torn.
 The patient will experience prolonged pain, inability to put weight on the injured foot, and bruising of the ankle.

 Grade 2 injuries are commonly treated with non-surgical treatments.
-The duration of the procedure may be longer, but the treatments prove effective.
+The duration of the procedure may be longer, but the treatments prove useful.
 However, in some cases, surgery may be recommended.

 Grade 3 injuries are treated surgically.

-The doctors will prescribe pain medication, normally opioids, to manage the pain.
+Your specialist may prescribe pain medication, normally opioids, to manage the pain.
 They may also prescribe non-steroidal anti-inflammatory drugs for grade 2 injuries.
-The doctor will also prescribe physical therapy exercises to strengthen and heal the damaged ligament.
+Physical therapy exercises also help in strengthening and healing the damaged ligament.
 These exercises may include: